Kenosha St. Joseph baseball advances to state tournament with back-to-back sectional wins

 Ashmus grounded into a fielder’s choice to tie the game at 11-11.
 With the bases loaded, two outs and freshman Peter Visconti at-bat, a wild pitch got past the catcher, allowing Schulte to score the game-winning run and put the Lancers in the sectional championship game.

-St. Joseph finished the game with 10 hits to Brookfield’s 11.
-Davidson finished 2-for-4 with one RBI and two runs scored.
-Schulte had one hit in three at-bats with two RBIs and two runs scored.
-Schuler and Ashmus both finished 2-for-4 with one RBI apiece.
-Santarelli went 1-for-1 with one RBI, Setter, McTernan each had one RBI and Kenesie finished with two hits.
+St. Joseph finished the game with 10 hits to 11 for the Blue Knights.
+Davidson finished 2 for 4 with one RBI and two runs scored; Schulte went 1 for 3 with two RBIs and two runs scored; Schuler and Ashmus each finished 2 for 4 with one RBI; Santarelli went 1 for 1 with one RBI; Setter and McTernan each had one RBI and Kenesie had two hits.

-The pitching for the Lancers in the second game was pretty dominant from start to finish.
-Setter pitched four innings allowing just three hits and tallied four strikeouts.
-Schulte came in the fifth and was able to shut the door with a comfortable lead in the final three innings allowing two runs on four hits, three walks and five strikeouts.
+The pitching for the Lancers in the second game was dominant from start to finish.
+Setter pitched four innings, allowing just three hits and striking out four.
+Schulte came in the fifth and shut the door with a comfortable lead in the final three innings, allowing two runs on four hits, three walks and five strikeouts.

-The Lancers reached double digits in hits for the second straight game for a total of 10.
-Kenesie went 3-for-4 to lead his team in hits.
-Ashmus went 1-for-4 with two RBIs, Visconti had one hit with two RBIs and McTernan and Davidson both had one hit with two RBIs.
+The Lancers reached double digits in hits for the second straight game with 10.
+Kenesie went 3 for 4 to lead his team in hits.
+Ashmus went 1 for 4 with two RBIs, Visconti had one hit with two RBIs and McTernan and Davidson each had one hit with two RBIs.
 Schuler and Love each had one hit.